astropy/astropy-APEs/APE7.rst

 * It provides generic ``read`` and ``write`` methods that connect to the I/O registry, as for the ``Table`` class.

-* It defines generic slicing capabilities, because this is a general operation that one should be able to do on a regular n-dimensional dataset.

 The ``NDData`` class should **not** define any arithmetic operations, which are impossible to generalize.